blogtitle/blogsources/content/post/error-handling.md

 What does this code return?

-Luckily Java well behave and enters the first catch block, and the code logs correctly and returns "a".
+Luckily Java well behaves and enters the first catch block, and the code logs correctly and returns "a".

 But it gets trickier.